Vaibhav-Vinil/Python/CustomerSegmentation/README.md

 #The data of the customers are preprocessed into a RFM model (Recency,Frequency,Monetary) based on this data, the customers are segmented into 10 groups.
 This improved code gives a Silhouette score of 0.71.
+It analyzes different possible combinations of transformations that can be performed on the dataset attributes and selects the one that gives the best formed clusters for the final clustering.